How Many Watts Do You Need for a Good Guitar Amp?

 Practice amps for home use must sound good at low volume levels, and not take up a lot of space.
 It’s also nice if they are cable of getting loud enough to jam with friends on occasion.

-All of these amps need to sounds good, but if you are interested in recording your tone is even more important.
+All of these amps need to sound good, but if you are interested in recording your tone is even more important.
 Guitar amps valued in the recording studio are often small, low-wattage units.

 Before we get into amps for specific applications, here are a few things you need to know about comparing tube and solid-state amps.
 In a nutshell, tube amps are based on a somewhat archaic technology once used in many electronic devices such as televisions and radios.